danielharrell/SumLect2015/Lost_Idea_LA.md

 Let us suppose these seven, then, are indeed the liberal arts---no more, no fewer.
 But what makes them so?
 It would seem impossible to know, unless we have some notion, or again *idea*, of what a liberal art is, to tell us.
+Yet if this idea is distinct from any instance, or example, it will not be found on any list of examples, even if the seven listed here exhaust the examples.
+And not to be found is a way of being lost.

-And what to make of more recent lists, which are equally definite, yet differ from the medieval one, both in kind and in number?
+And what to make of more recent lists of liberal arts, which are equally definite, yet differ from the medieval one, both in kind and in number?
 There are two such lists, for example, on
 [the same page](http://www.sjc.edu/academic-programs/undergraduate/liberal-arts/)
 of the St. John's College website.
 The first has twelve items: philosophy, literature, history, mathematics, economics, political